people adjusting solar panels

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on SA Power network in Adelaide but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

 The cost of a solar panel replacement ultimately comes down to two things: whether the warranty still applies and how many panels need replacing.
-If there are only one or two panels that need replacing within the warranty period then it is simply a matter of replacing the damaged solar panels.
+If there are only one or two panels that need replacing within the warranty period, it’s simply a matter of replacing the damaged solar panels.
+If your panels have been damaged by weather events or accidents, you may also be able to claim the replacement costs through home insurance or solar panel insurance.

-However, with solar panel technology constantly evolving, it can sometimes be a little more complicated than that.
-Particularly if the model of solar panel you have has changed in some way since your installation – for example, the sizing and dimensions have changed or the product has been discontinued.
+However, with solar panel technology constantly evolving, it can sometimes be a little more complicated.
+If the model of solar panel you have has changed in some way since your installation – for example, the sizing and dimensions have changed or the product has been discontinued – it can be harder to find an exact replacement.

-There are lots of reasons why replacing single panels may be more difficult than it sounds, but the best way to know what you are up against is to contact a reputable installer and ask questions.
+There are lots of reasons why replacing single panels may be more difficult than it sounds, but the best way to know what you are up against is by contacting a reputable retailer.

 How can I extend the life of my solar panels?

-But there are other things you can do, including regular maintenance and installing a monitoring system so that if issues do occur, they can be dealt with swiftly, rather than allowing the issue to get worse.
+Alternative solutions include regular maintenance and installing a monitoring system so that if issues do occur, they can be dealt with swiftly.

-If you have old panels that are not functioning as well as they should be, it might be time for a solar panel replacement.
-The best way to know, however, is to get a professional to come and have a look at your system and then follow their advice.
+If you have old panels that aren’t functioning as well as they should be, it might be time for a solar panel replacement.
+The best way to know, however, is to get a professional to come and have a look at your system.

-If you’re looking for a quality solar installer, be sure to check out our solar installer comparison – to compare a range of different installers on important aspects such as customer service, solar system performance, installation process, durability and set-up cost.
+If you’re looking for a quality installer, be sure to check out our solar installer comparison below.

 Compare Best-Rated Solar Installers